 Calculate the property settlement

-Using the calculator below or your own spreadsheet, once you have the property pool (the total of the assets minus the liabilities) simply multiply that by the percentage share you expect and that will calculate how much you expect to get in a property settlement.
+Using the spreadsheet available here, once you have the property pool (the total of the assets minus the liabilities) multiply that by the percentage share you expect and that will calculate how much you expect to get in a property settlement.